 - The researchers developed a model that incorporated tangential and normal compliances to investigate the ground reaction forces during the impact period of heel strike running.

-- The researchers also used the double leg pendulum model to examine the ground reaction force and a second model was used to examine the ground reaction forces at the front of the foot while the back foot maintained contact.
+- The researchers used the double leg pendulum model to examine the ground reaction force and a second model was used to examine the ground reaction forces at the front of the foot while the back foot maintained contact in heel strike running.

-Unsurprisingly, their data was inline with earlier work that showed that ground reaction forces were greater than body weight during heel strike.
-From this, the researchers inferred that high loading at heel strike coupled with muscular action responses amplified joint reaction forces at the knee and hip.
-Their data is of considerable relevance because the knees and hips are highly susceptible to degenerative joint disorders in runners who are heel strikers.
+Unsurprisingly, their data was inline with loads of earlier work that showed the ground reaction forces were greater than body weight during heel strike running.
+From this, the researchers inferred that high loading at heel strike, coupled with muscular action responses amplified joint reaction forces at the knee and hip.
+Their data is of considerable clinical relevance because the knees and hips are highly susceptible to degenerative joint disorders in runners who are heel strikers.

 References: